getdirty75/asymetrics/src/articles/crudo-volta-python-syndicate.md

 *<br>*

 **I thought the only way to capture this “Now” was to look into the young demographics, and I started exploring the social media spheres in Africa.
-I was also convinced that music is the main literature, the key way of cultural archiving and preservation in Africa.
-I had produced fanzines before and had a very canonical approach, but started realizing that everyone was increasingly on their smartphones and it was time to switch to new formats.**
+I was also convinced that music is the main literature, the key method of cultural archiving and cultural preservation in Africa.**

+ **I had produced fanzines before and had a very canonical approach, but started realizing that everyone was increasingly on their smartphones, and it was time to switch to new formats.**

-**Then I met Tomasso Cassinis through one of my best friends.
+**Then I met [Tomasso Cassinis](https://www.tommasocassinis.com/) through one of my best friends.
 At the time he was filming advertising and editorial stuff for agencies like Magnum and others.
 He had no experience in documentary making so he was a bit puzzled when I pitched the idea.
-Essentially I told him: “I want you to follow me around Africa, you know how to use a camera so let’s go!”**
+Essentially I told him: “I want you to follow me around Africa, you know how to use a camera, so let’s go!”**

 <iframe width="100%" height="380" src="https://www.youtube-nocookie.com/embed/M8DIWE-i0Z0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen referrerpolicy="origin"></iframe>